 Palmex, Inc. of Champlain, N.Y. is now recalling nearly 200 pounds of smoked duck breast because of possible salmonella contamination.
 Consumption of food contaminated with Salmonella bacteria can lead to salmonellosis, a potentially deadly bacterial foodborne illness.
 This is an FSIS Class I Recall, which is a health hazard situation where there is a reasonable probability that the use of the product will cause serious health consequences or death.

 Free Palmex Smoked Duck Recall Case Evaluation: If you or a loved one has become severely sickened after consuming smoked duck products included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and we can help.

 What’s the problem?